carbon-language/carbon-lang/libcxx/docs/Contributing.rst

 2. Update the ``include/__libcpp_version`` file
 3. Update the version number in ``docs/conf.py``

-Modifying feature test macros
+Modifying feature-test macros
 =============================

-When adding or updating feature test macros, you should update the corresponding tests.
+When adding or updating feature-test macros, you should update the corresponding tests.
 To do that, modify ``feature_test_macros`` table in the script ``utils/generate_feature_test_macro_components.py``, run it, and commit updated files.
+Running ``utils/generate_feature_test_macro_components.py`` should never generate diffs in a clean checkout; feel free to run it in your local checkout any time you want.

 Adding a new header TODO
 ========================